alexilyenko/alexilyenko.github.io/_posts/2017-09-10-androidtv-automated-tests.markdown

 On the lowest level mobile functional tests consist of finding elements, clicking/swiping/drag-and-dropping on them, changing or retrieving their attributes and verifying outputs.
 The same idea applicable to Android TV tests.
 There are some platform specifics though:
 - Devices do not have touchscreen
 - All actions are done using Remote control
-- Screen is in landscape screen orientation only
+- Screen is in landscape orientation only
 - Most apps are aimed to video playback

 The first two bullets are the ones which might cause difficulties in designing the framework.
-That's why I'll try to explain dealing with them in further reading.
+But I'll try to explain dealing with them in further reading.

 ## Navigating through Android TV app
-Since Android TV devices do not have touchscreens all navigation should be done via special device - Remote controller.
+Since Android TV devices do not have touchscreens the navigation should be done via special device - Remote controller.

 {% include figure image_path="/assets/images/remote.jpg" alt="Default Android TV Remote Controller" caption="Android TV Remote Controller Example" %}

-This is the first thing we need to consider while starting building our automation framework.
+This is the first thing we have to consider while starting building our automation framework.
 UiAutomator allows us to use Remote in the way we want, providing a command for every particular interaction:
 ```kotlin
 fun back() = device.pressBack()
 fun menu() = device.pressMenu()